 How will reality TV proceed in the time of Covid-19?
 Will the contestants wear masks and maintain social distancing?
-Will performances feel flat without audiences to clap for them afterwards?
+Will performances feel flat without audiences to applaud afterwards?
 Even as Coronavirus cases rise, several reality shows have resumed shooting, ensuring that the cast and crew take precautionary measures.
 As per state government guidelines, they’re also working with just 33% of their regular staff strength.

 “The crew will have to wear masks and gloves.
 They’ll be spread out over 6 to 7 zones, like the backstage, frontstage, production control room, outside, to help maintain a distance.
 The artistes will put on protective gear the moment we say, ‘cut’.
 Earlier, there used to be touch-ups every 10 minutes, 15 minutes.
 That will stop,” says Ranjeet Thakur, Frames Production, which handles Dance Plus on Star Plus and Super Dancer and India’s Best Dancer on Sony, and plans to start shooting from Monday.